 The game "Safecrackers" on The Price Is Right originally used The Pink Panther theme when introduced, but two different songs replaced it, the latter being a Suspiciously Similar Song.

 A episode of The UFO Files has a just-off version of The X-Files theme.

 When the 2000s version of Ripley's Believe It or Not! aired a segment on a man spinning 25 basketballs at once, they played a Suspiciously Similar Song to the Harlem Globetrotters' whistling theme song ("Sweet Georgia Brown") with footage of the team.

 The entire soundtrack of The Wayans Bros. consists of these.
 People who are fans of East Coast hip-hop from the mid-90s will recognize most of the instrumentals played between scenes.

 You could easily make a Drinking Game out of this while watching a few hours of HGTV.
 "Hey, that sounds almost like "All Star" by Smash Mouth!
 And this sounds almost like that song from Zoolander!"

-There's a Hong Kong period drama that utilises a piece of background music that's really a suspiciously similar instrumental of "I Dreamed a Dream", no doubt banking on Susan Boyle's popularity.
+A Hong Kong period drama has a piece of background music that's really a suspiciously similar instrumental of [[heatre/Les Misérables "I Dreamed a Dream"]].

 The theme tune to America's Got Talent is a simulated version of the theme tune from The X Factor.
 It must be noted that both shows were created by Simon Cowell.